aidenybai/lucia/src/core/README.md

 **Garbage Collection**

-There are two types of ASTNodes as designated by the compiler: `0 (STATIC)` and `1 (DYNAMIC)`.
+There are two types of ASTNodes as designated by the compiler: `0 (STATIC)`, `1 (DYNAMIC_ACCESSOR)`, and `1 (DYNAMIC_MUTATOR)`.
 Static ASTNodes refer to ASTNodes with directives, but no dependencies.
 Since directives are immutable, these nodes only need to be rendered once.
 After they are rendered, they are pushed to a queue.
 After all affected ASTNodes are rendered, they are deleted from the AST.
 This means that unnecessary iteration is removed, boosting performance.
+Dynamic mutator nodes are always hoisted over dynamic accessor nodes, as render calls happen only when state props are changed.

 **Expression Computation and Interpretation**